 Standard group health insurance plans give employees or members of non-profit organizations health insurance coverage.
 Policyholders enjoy lower premiums than the premiums paid for other types of health insurance policies because the insurance company’s financial risk spreads over a much larger base of enrollees.

 Individuals are not allowed to purchase group health insurance plans.
 It requires a certain number of employees to qualify for enrolling a group into a health insurance plan.
-Group plans typically require a minimum of 70 percent of employees to be recognized as valid group health insurance.
+Group plans typically require a minimum of 50% of employees enrolled to be recognized as a valid business for group health insurance.

 Differences in group plans mean no two plans are alike.
 Here are some of the factors that lead to plan differences: